lmfit/lmfit-py/doc/builtin_models.rst

 with parameters ``c0``, ``c1``, ..., ``c7``.
 The supplied ``degree``
 will specify how many of these are actual variable parameters.
-This uses :func:`numpy.polyval` for its calculation of the polynomial.
+This uses :numpydoc:`polyval` for its calculation of the polynomial.